 I know there are a lot of opinions and methods out there, but after painting the kitchen island, (using a sprayer for the doors, and hand painting the frame), I knew that painting the cabinets with a brush would not produce the look that I wanted.
 Everyone is different, but my cabinets have a lot of raised panels and nooks and crannies, just screaming for drips and brush marks, despite my best efforts.

 The clincher for me was seeing this video of someone painting kitchen cabinets with an HVLP sprayer.
 HVLP = High Volume, Low Pressure.
 It is a dream for a project like this since you have so much control over the spray in terms of volume and area.
 You can dial it down to a targeted, narrow spray for corners and small areas, or you can open it up to give you a much broader spray as well.
 I didn't buy the sprayer in the video, but the seed was planted.
 I knew this was the way to go (for me).

-(*I don't get paid for recommending this spray gun, nor is it called a Gun of Awesomeness.
+(Ok, it's not called a Gun of Awesomeness.
 I just think it is.)

 So, let's get to the details.
 How did I prep my cabinets?
 What kind of paint did I use?
 What finish did I choose?

 Since my cabinets didn't have a glossy finish on the to begin with, I started by giving them a light sanding, and then used Krud Kutter Gloss-Off, which is a great all-in-one cleaner AND deglosser.
 So, you can kill two birds with one stone with this product.